 I am by no means perfect, but I try hard every day to be the best version of myself possible.

 As I said, I come from a very hard-working family.
 My father was a union rep at the Philadelphia airport and my mother was an inner-city ER nurse.
 My family worked so hard and eventually, we were able to earn enough to where it felt like we had some comfort… or so it seemed.

 After 9/11 my father was let go from his job (a lot of changes were happening at airports at the time) and my mother was also let go from her job because they were tearing down the hospital.
 Just when it seemed like we were getting ahead, it all came crashing down again.

 That was the moment when I decided I would never let that happen to me.
 I would never let some “boss” dictate my income or flexibility in life.

 It has been a long journey.
 In 2010 I started my first blog called “The 4th Dimension.”
 Over time, that site taught me how to use content to grow a business.
 Although that site no longer exists, I still consider it a huge success because it reaffirmed the idea that I didn’t need to have a job to make a living.

 Eventually, I took the knowledge I had learned from blogging and started my own online marketing agency.
-My best friend and I teamed up and Stodzy has been a leading marketing agency in the addiction treatment field for 6 straight years.
+My best friend and I teamed up and Stodzy has been a leading marketing agency in the healthcare field field for 10 straight years.

 Stodzy Inc. has been a groundbreaking media company which is bringing digital marketing and networking into industries that have traditionally been left behind.